ttopper/CPSC129/docs/10.1_HTTP_REST/16_Actual_code.md

 HTML5_template = open('HTML5_template.html','r').read()

-# This will not be a CGI app, but we will use the CGI module's
-# facilities for parsing form data.
-import cgi

-# We will modify BaseHTTPServer to create our custom server.
+# We will modify http.server to create our server.
+import http.server

+# Needed to parse the arguments
-import BaseHTTPServer
+import urllib.parse

-class myHTTPHandler(BaseHTTPServer.BaseHTTPRequestHandler):
+class myHTTPHandler(http.server.BaseHTTPRequestHandler):
     # BaseHTTPRequestHandler will call do_XXX when receiving
     # a request specifying method XXX.
     #